serverlessworkflow/specification/specification.md

 </details>

-The `workflowId` property defines the unique id of the sub-workflow to be invoked.
+The `workflowId` property defined the unique ID of the sub-workflow to be invoked.

+The `version` property defined the unique version of the sub-workflow to be invoked.
+If this property is defined, runtimes should match both the `id` and the `version` properties defined in the sub-workflow definition.

 The `waitForCompletion` property defines if the SubFlow action should wait until the referenced reusable workflow has completed its execution.
 If it's set to "true" (default value), SubFlow action execution must wait until the referenced workflow has completed its execution.